 For tea, add one cup of nettle leaves and two cups of water to a pot.
 Heat to near boil and simmer for a couple minutes.
 Then strain and drink!
 Add sugar if desired.

-Cut off the tough stalks of your nettle leaves.
+- While wearing your gloves, cut off the tough stalks of your nettle leaves and wash the leaves.
+You’ll need 2 cups of leaves for this recipe (or cut it in half).
 Massage in olive oil until the leaves become soft.

 Be Nice to Nettles Week